-Compression on individual channels is perfectly fine, however avoid placing a limiter or 'finalizer' plug in on the stereo buss.
+Compression on individual channels is pretty much essential in modern music production, however avoid placing a limiter or 'finalizer' plug in on the stereo buss.

 Don't be concerned if your mixes are not peaking at zero or sound quieter than commercial reference tracks you may be listening to.
-Your mastering engineer will take care of the final volume at the appropriate stage in your mastering session.
-Creative compression on the stereo buss is fine, just don't use compression for the sake of raising the overall level of the track.
+Your mastering engineer will no doubt have access to some of the world's best compressors on hand, so he or she will take care of the final volume at the appropriate stage during mastering.
+Some creative compression on the stereo buss is fine, just don't use compression for the sake of raising the overall level of the track.
+If you've been mixing into compression and feel it has become an integral part of the mix, it's best to send 2 prints of the final mix.
+One with and without the stereo buss effects.